stellar-deprecated/docs/learn/integration-guides/anchor.md

 ```

 ## Listening for redemptions
-When a user wants to redeem your anchor's credit, instruct them to send the credit to your hot wallet address with the customerID included in the memo field of the transaction.
+When a user wants to redeem your anchor's credit, instruct them to send the credit to your base account address with the customerID included in the memo field of the transaction.

-You must listen for payments to the hot wallet account and record any user that sends credit there.
+You must listen for payments to the base account and record any user that sends credit there.
 Here's code that listens for these payments:

 ```js
 // start listening for payments from where you last stopped